40843245/markdown-tutorial/full guide.md

 #### **NOTES**
 The order of the em and strong tags might be reversed depending on the Markdown processor you're using.

+### Underline
+I put this subsection under last of this section.
+Since the implementation of underline text in markdown are complicate and rough.

+Due to the feature of markdown.

++ some markdown language support some html (a kind of markup language) in some platform or app.

+Thus, we may use the html tag to achieve this (or may not in some markdown languages and platforms or apps).

+This artcile on [stackoveflow](https://stackoverflow.com/questions/3003476/get-underlined-text-with-markdown) covers a lot of way to underline texts with html tag.

 ## [Blockquotes](https://www.markdownguide.org/basic-syntax/#blockquotes-1)
 ### [Blockquotes with Single Line](https://www.markdownguide.org/basic-syntax/#blockquotes-1)